 A femoral aneurysm is bulging and weakness in the wall of the femoral artery, located in the thigh.
-A femoral aneurysm can burst, which may cause life-threatening uncontrolled bleeding.
-The aneurysm may also cause a blood clot, potentially causing amputation of the affected leg.
+Femoral aneurysms can burst, which may cause life-threatening, uncontrolled bleeding.
+The aneurysm may also cause a blood clot, potentially resulting in leg amputation.

-The exact cause of femoral aneurysms is not known, though atherosclerosis (hardening of the arteries caused by a buildup of fatty substances, plaque and other elements) is believed to play a key role.
+The exact cause of femoral aneurysms is not known, though atherosclerosis may play a key role.
 Trauma to the artery may also cause a femoral aneurysm.

-- Blood-vessel reconstruction occurring in one or both of the legs
+- Have had blood-vessel reconstruction in one or both legs

 Many femoral aneurysms have no symptoms.
 The most common symptom is pain below the knee.

-Surgery is generally required.
-A surgeon will typically replace the artery with a graft or create a bypass around the area of the artery where the aneurysm is located.
-Carefully controlling high blood pressure — with medication, if necessary — is also an important part of treatment.
+Surgery is generally required to treat femoral aneurysms.
+Your surgeon will replace the artery with a graft or create a bypass around the area of the artery where the aneurysm is located.

 It's important for you to carefully control high blood pressure with medication, if necessary.